 Available programming may vary depending on COVID-19 precautions.

 Avonlea Village is a recreation of the fictional 19th century island village based on Cavendish that Lucy Maud Montgomery created in the Anne of Green Gables books.
 The village includes several heritage buildings as well as new construction designed to fit the time period.

 At one time, Avonlea Village had a full slate of daily Anne of Green Gables themed activities and actors playing the characters interacted with visitors to the village.
 This changed in 2015, however, and the village now exists as a showcase for island food and shopping.

-There is no longer an admission charge so it’s still worth visiting to see the buildings and browse the shops or grab a bite to eat (Moo Moo Grilled Cheese is a favourite with my family and I love Samuel’s Coffee House for my morning latte.
+There is no longer an admission charge so it’s still worth visiting to see the buildings and browse the shops or grab a bite to eat – Moo Moo Grilled Cheese and Dave’s Lobster are favourites with my family and I love Samuel’s Coffee House for my morning latte.

 5. L.M.
 Montgomery Exhibit (Green Gables Post Office in Cavendish)

 A small exhibit relating to Anne of Green Gables titled Yours Sincerely, Lucy Maud Montgomery produced by the Canadian Museum of History in collaboration with Canada Post is housed at the Green Gables Post Office in Cavendish.

 The exhibit illustrates how Lucy Maud Montgomery worked as an assistant postmaster while writing her novel and how this helped her to get her manuscript sent out and published.
 Canadian postage stamps commemorating the author and her most famous work are also available at this working post office.